hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 * reduced configuration complexity - everything in one place
 * better validation of configurations
-* links have proven very flexible so expect the porposed changes to be repurposed for other things in the future
+* links have proven very flexible so expect the proposed changes to be re-purposed for other things in the future
 * straightforward transition process once infrastructure in place

 ### Negative Consequences <!-- optional -->